 - Investigators are asked to submit a specific conflict of interest statement for each human subject research protocol in which they participate.

 In addition to the Children's Hospital and Penn requirements, two of the Hospital's largest sponsors - the National Science Foundation (NSF) and the National Institutes of Health (NIH) - have their own requirements for financial disclosures whenever a proposal is submitted to either agency.
-Investigators are encouraged to review the NIH tutorial on financial conflicts of interest located in the "more information" tab.

 Any issues related to financial conflict of interest should be discussed with the director of the Office of Compliance and Regulatory Affairs at the Children's Hospital of Philadelphia Research Institute.
 The Hospital's Office of Compliance and Privacy is also available to provide advice.
 Issues related to conflict of commitment should be addressed by your department chair.